-(Filter drop-down menu) Select a filter to launch the corresponding search.
-The list will suggest filters that have been saved previously and for certain Views, predefined filters.
-Selecting the entry (New filter) allows the filter to be reinitialized by selecting the criteria selection.
-Filter Click on this button to: Select filter criteria (Search criterion).
+Click on this button to: • Select filter criteria (Search criterion).
+For the "connections" view, the criteria are • Select filter criteria (Search criterion).
 For the "connections" view, the criteria are the following: By address range or IP address (grayed out if a host has been selected in the "hosts" view).
 By interface By source interface By destination interface By destination port By protocol By user For a value of exchanged data higher than the value specified with the cursor.
 According to the last use of the connection (only saved connections with a last used value lower than the specified value will be displayed).
 By filter rule name By IPS profile.
 By geographic source or destination.
 If the See all connections (closed or reinitialized connections, etc.) checkbox has been selected, all connections will be displayed in the table, regardless of their status.
 Save as a customized filter the criteria defined in the Filter panel described in the next section (Save current filter).
 You can save a new filter using the button "Save as" based on an existing filter or a predefined filter offered in certain Views.
 Once a filter has been saved, it will be automatically offered in the list of filters.
-Delete current filter.
-Reset This button cancels the action of the filter currently in use.
+Delete current filter. • Delete Current linter.
+This button cancels the action of the filter currently in use.
 If it is a saved customized filter, this action will not delete the filter.
-Refresh This button refreshes data shown on the screen.
-Export results This button makes it possible to download a file in CSV containing information from the table.
-Once a filter is applied, all results matching this filter will be exported. the table.
-Once a filter is applied, all results matering this filter will be exported.
+This button refreshes data shown on the screen.
+This button makes it possible to download a file in CSV containing information from the table.
+Once a filter is applied, all results matching this filter will be exported.
+This button makes it possible to display only columns suggested by default when the host monitoring window is opened.